vitalik/python-monobank/README.md

 1) Request your token at https://api.monobank.ua/

-2) use token to initialize client:
+2) Use that token to initialize client:

 ```
   token = 'xxxxxxxxxxxxxxx'